Frijol/onboarding/README.md

 # Onboarding

-Thoughts &amp; approaches to onboarding in the context of large code-based projects
+Thoughts &amp; approaches to onboarding in the context of large code-based projects.

+**What's here so far?** Thoughts and some generalized useful information for people new to contributing to open source projects.

 ## Why?
 Onboarding is hard.